slashml/slashml-python-client/examples/youtube-video-transcription/README.md

 ## On Premise
-Want to do this on your own system, with your own videos?
-We have dozens of custom built ML models ready for on-prem deployment
+Want to do this on your own servers, with your own videos?
+We have dozens of custom built ML models ready for on-prem deployments

-contact us at contactk@slashml.com.
+contact us at contact@slashml.com.